cockroachdb/docs/v2.0/create-and-manage-users.md

 {{site.data.alerts.callout_success}}You can also use the <a href="drop-user.html"><code>DROP USER</code></a> SQL statement to remove users.{{site.data.alerts.end}}

-### Reveal the SQL statements sent implicitly by the command-line utility
+### Reveal the SQL Statements Sent Implicitly by the Command-line Utility

 In this example, we use the `--echo-sql` flag to reveal the SQL statement sent implicitly by the command-line utility: